 Following administration of equimolar doses, the S- and R-isomers are metabolized differently by the liver, resulting in higher plasma levels of the S- than of the R-isomer.

 Esomeprazole is excreted as metabolites primarily in urine but also in feces.
 Less than 1% of parent drug is excreted in the urine.
 Esomeprazole is completely eliminated from plasma, and there is no accumulation during once daily administration.
 The plasma elimination half-life of intravenous esomeprazole is approximately 1.1 to 1.4 hours and is prolonged with increasing dose of intravenous esomeprazole.
+During administration of esomeprazole over 24 hours as an intravenous infusion of 80 mg over 30 minutes followed by a continuous infusion of 8 mg/h for 23.5 hours plasma clearance (CL) is approximately 5.9 to 7.2 L/h.

 Investigation of age, gender, race, renal, and hepatic impairment and metabolizer status has been made previously with oral esomeprazole.
 The pharmacokinetics of esomeprazole is not expected to be affected differently by intrinsic or extrinsic factors after intravenous administration compared to oral administration.
 The same recommendations for dose adjustment in special populations are suggested for intravenous esomeprazole as for oral esomeprazole.